Homemade slow cooker apple butter made using applesauce.

 For those of you that might not be familiar with apple butter, it’s a velvety, spiced fruit spread with a rich and concentrated apple flavor.

-Unlike traditional butter, it contains no dairy.
 Instead, it’s made by slow cooking applesauce until the mixture darkens and thickens, resulting in a luxurious, dark brown spread.

 Crock pot apple butter spread on English muffins for breakfast.